 Volunteer Firefighter/EMT Training

-Once they are accepted into the volunteer firefighter program, recruits will be enrolled in an Emergency Medical Technician (EMT) certification course at the expense of the Department.
-This course begins in September and lasts approximately 10 weeks.
-After the successful completion of EMT training, recruits will continue their training on Tuesday evenings to become familiar with the fire apparatus and equipment in preparation for the start of their FFI recruit academy, which begins in March or April.
+Once accepted into the volunteer firefighter program, recruits will be enrolled in a 150hr Emergency Medical Technician (EMT) certification course at the expense of the Department.
+After successful completion of EMT training, recruits will continue their training on the island to run EMS calls and become familiar with the fire apparatus and equipment in preparation for the start of their FFI recruit academy.
 Completion of recruit academy results in an International Fire Service Accreditation Congress (IFSAC ) FFI certification.

 Volunteer Firefighter Expectations